Table Parsing with Camelot for Insurance Policy and Claims Data

 def _assess_vector_density(pdf_path: str) -> Tuple[bool, float]:

-"""Evaluate PDF for explicit grid lines and vector strokes."""
+"""Evaluate the content stream for explicit grid lines and vector strokes."""

 try: